 Water intoxication in dogs is what happens when a canine consumes excess water; this can be from playing in the pool or biting at the garden hose.
 The result of excess water?
 A depletion of the sodium, and chloride levels required for the body to function.

-Typically pet owners worry that their beloved animal companions won't get enough water.
-Have you ever stopped to consider that your pooch may be getting too much?
-This is really only something to worry about if your pup likes to play in water or spends a lot of time swimming, but it could happen to any dog.
+Typically pet owners tend to worry that their animal companions won’t get enough water.
+But have you ever stopped to consider that your pooch may be getting too much of it?
+This is only something to worry about in specific cases: if your pup likes to play in water or spends a lot of time swimming, but it can happen to any dog.

 The symptoms of water intoxication in dogs vary based on the amount of water consumed, the size and health condition of the dog and the time since drinking.
 We’ll get into the specifics below after the infographic, but some of the common signs to look for include:

 - wobbliness when walking

 Symptoms do vary, and if you’re worried that your dog may have water intoxication, and isn’t acting quite right – trust your instinct.
-Let me explain more about this condition and what you should do if you suspect your pet has ingested too much water.
+This article explains more about this condition and what you should do to prevent it, or if you suspect your pet has ingested too much water.
 Below is also an infographic with all information condensed in one place.

 Water Intoxication In Dogs

-How to avoid it, or deal with it
+how to avoid it, prevent it and deal with it

 If you think that your dog may be suffering from water intoxication, phone your veterinarian immediately.
 Water intoxication in dogs is life-threatening and can cause your pet’s brain to swell.
 A serious case could lead to his nervous system shutting down within hours.